 Actively changing the programming of a device on the fly is a bit more difficult, and is generally handled per a field repair.
 Code revisions of this type rarely survive a system reboot, but can be particularly useful in a pinch, much like kit-bashing is.
 Furthermore, any reprogramming of a sentient machine is likely to be transient at best, assuming their minds can even be altered in the first place.

-On the other hand, the simplest way for technological characters to develop new capabilities, mechanically speaking, is to just buy them.
+Often, the simplest way for technological characters to develop new capabilities, mechanically speaking, is to just buy them.
 When acquired in this fashion, a character's new high tech powers are purchased as are a textbook character's ascendant abilities.
-In other words, the character just expends Fortune in order to justify the addition of a new device into their arsenal of super human prowess.
+In other words, the character just expends Fortune to justify the addition of a new device into their arsenal of super-human prowess.

 If not simply invented, a new technological ability has a base cost of three thousand (3,000) Fortune points, in addition to a fee equal to the new power's original rank value times one hundred (100).
 Picking up a brand new power at rank value 30, for instance, would cost the character a total of six thousand (6,000) Fortune (base cost of 3,000 plus the power rank value (30) times 100).